matheuspicioli/laravel-auth-with-sanctum/README.md

 A simple authentication example in Laravel using Sanctum package.

 ### Structure
-A simples way to separe the responsabilities.
+A simple way to separe the responsabilities.

 `Controller -> service -> Eloquent model (as repository)`